acoppes/acoppes/site/_posts/2026-03-29-design-decisions-when-building-games-using-ecs2.markdown

 And then either add that Component as part of that Entity Definition or add that Component dynamically in the Controller `Init()` and then use it by accessing the `entity.Get<RepairDroneComponent>()` in the rest of its logic.

+Moving data to Components here for Controllers also simplifies when deciding to move logic to systems at some point in the future.

 ## And what about the configuration values?

 Well, having configuration values it is a bit less troublesome since normally the values are kinda constant but still have some issues:

 * If I want different configuration values, I need for sure different Controller prefabs for each config, so I can't reuse the Controller instance.
 However, it is normal to have different list of controllers per entity definition so in that case coupling the constant data is not so wrong.
-For example, the Scout Drone entity definition also uses the `BaseDroneController` but with another Controller for the main logic, so the structure of controllers is already different to the one in the Repair Drone definition.
+For example, the Scout Drone entity definition also uses the `BaseDroneController` but with another Controller for the main logic, so the structure of controllers is already different to the one in the Repair Drone definition, and the configuration too.
 * It makes less clear where the entity definition configuration is, sometimes is in Components, sometimes in the Controller, and that makes me lose time searching where the data is.
 * It is also harder to make it visible, I have to go to each definition prefab to see the configuration values.
 * I have to avoid modifying the configuration values in runtime, but it is easy to do it because they are there with the logic.
+* If I decide to switch scripting solution or mix with different scripting solutions, I need to move out the configuration values.

 To improve this, I can either move those values to a new Component, for example the `RepairDroneConfigurationComponent` or could even be the same Component I use for the runtime data if I want to.

 Another option could be to move it to use a separated configuration concept, like we did in Iron Marines 2, and that's the next story.

 ## How we did configurations in Iron Marines Invasion